 Las Cruces, NM

-As far as I can remember Nellie’s has the distinction of being the first New Mexican restaurant I tried in Las Cruces (other than La Posta in Mesilla, a suburb of the city although I think technically Mesilla was the original settlement and Las Cruces is the “suburb”).
+This long time family run restaurant has the distinction of being the first New Mexican restaurant I tried in Las Cruces (other than La Posta in Mesilla, a suburb of the city although I think technically Mesilla was the original settlement and Las Cruces is the “suburb”).
 Nellie’s was the favorite of my relatives and the one we headed to first when we were in the City of the Crosses.
-From this time in the mid 1970’s until after 2000 I never noticed a change in the quality of Nellie’s, and it has always been as good as I remember from the first time I ate here.
+From this time in the mid 1970’s until the 2000’s I never noticed a change in the quality of Nellie’s, and it has always been as good as I remember from the first time I ate here.

-The Stuffed Sopapilla is my favorite dish, and I am very glad I can go back and get the same dish I enjoyed when I was just learning how good New Mexican food could be.
-At Nellie’s it is not actually stuffed, but the beans, meat, lettuce, cheese, and tomato are put on top of the sopapilla, along with your preference of chile (red or green).
-Over the years I have enjoyed the meatless version as much as the one withe meat.
+The Sopapilla Compuesta is my favorite dish, and I am very glad I can go back and get the same dish I have enjoyed over the years.
+This dish is related to the stuffed sopapilla, but the beans, meat, lettuce, cheese, and tomato are put on top of the sopapilla, along with your preference of chile (red or green).
+Over the years I have enjoyed the meatless version as much as the one with meat.
 Either way, I have usually ordered it with the red sauce, and have always thought this was a good choice.
 The one pictured above was “Christmas” (with both red and green sauce)–I am increasingly thinking this is the best choice in which I can still get the red chile that I love so much but where the green often surprises me with an additional flavor treat.

 Red Enchiladas are also excellent, and I always like to order them stacked.
-Because they do not come with blue corn tortillas they do not rise to the level that would put the ones in northern New Mexico.
-The chile, though, is probably as good as you will find anywhere (my preference is the red, but both are good).
+Because they do not come with blue corn tortillas they do not rise to the level that I would put the ones in northern New Mexico.
+The chile is quite good and is one of the best I have found in the Las Cruces area.

 Another item for which Nellie’s is famous is the Salsa.
 It is spicy, flavorful, and fresh.
 I have bought some to take home several times, and this is something I would suggest if you have the opportunity.

 Anyone who remembers restaurants from the 1970’s will probably know that many places placed an emphasis on utility rather than decor (unless it was a fine dining restaurant).
-Nellie’s, as a local hangout, provided all the tables and booths that could fit into a small space, and the last time I saw it nothing has changed.
-Many of the newer restaurants might be considered nicer, but I am glad Nellie’s still allows me to relive the memories of what have really been my favorite New Mexican food experiences in Las Cruces.
+Nellie’s, as a local hangout, provided all the tables and booths that could fit into a small space, and thus tried to avoid exorbitant waiting times for a table.
+Post-pandemic there are fewer tables with more space between each one, so waiting time might be more of an issue (although I did not experience it when I went).

 Cuisine: Mexican New Mexican